MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.28.1 Support for Apple Maps on iPhone

 Tester will use an iPhone to see if calendar locations can be pulled up in Apple Maps.
+If calendar fails to load the user will recieve an error message letting them know that it failed.

 #### 4.2.28.1 Support for Apple Maps on Mac computers

 Tester will use a Mac computer to see if calendar locations can be pulled up in Apple Maps.
+If calendar fails to load the user will recieve an error message letting them know that it failed.

 ### 4.2.29 Other Maps Integration